CyberDarts Darts News Logo

 SHAFTS - Spinning

-A variety of shaft styles are designed to allow flights to rotate out of the way when struck by another dart.
-Spinning shafts do nothing to improve the flight of the dart through the air, but they do allow tighter groups by allowing darts flights align with each other in the dartboard.
-Also, these shaft will usually reduce torn flights and "robin-hooded" shafts.
-Typically priced from $2 to $12.
+A variety of shaft styles are now available, that allow the flight to turn out of the way when struck by another dart.
+Spinning shafts do nothing to improve the flight of the dart through the air, but they do allow tighter groups by letting the flights align with each other.
+Also, these shaft will greatly reduce torn flights and "rovin-hooded" shafts.
+Priced from $2 to $12.

 RULES